Everyman Theatre Association (ETA)

 If you share a love of the theatre and are not already a member, we hope you are persuaded to join us!

 The Everyman Theatre, sited in Regent Street, Cheltenham, is a vibrant theatre offering the county of Gloucestershire a variety of theatrical entertainment from drama, comedy, opera, musicals and dance to the always popular traditional panto.
-In addition to the main auditorium, the Studio offers a space for innovative theatre.
+In addition to the main auditorium, the Irving Studio offers a space for innovative theatre.
 The Everyman also offers a community and education programme and is home to a youth theatre, a number of choirs and theatre dance classes.

-Following a major restoration in the summer of 2011, the stunning Victorian auditorium has been returned to its original splendour and the front-of-house, café and bars have a contemporary feel.
+Following a recent major restoration, the stunning Victorian auditorium has been returned to its original splendour and the front-of-house, café and bars have a contemporary feel.

 Originally the New Theatre and Opera House, the Everyman was designed by Frank Matcham and is the oldest auditorium of his still in theatrical use.
 His theatres are valued for their practicality, with good views provided to the audience, whilst being richly decorated with carvings, plasterwork and paintings.
 The theatre was opened in 1891 by the most famous actress of the era, Lily Langtry.